arungudelli/arungudelli/content/en/csharp-tips/How-to-enumerate-an-enum-in-c-sharp.md

 ## Using `C# Enum.GetValues()` Generic method in .Net 5 & above

-If you are using latest version of `.Net` , i.e., `.Net 5` and above you can use generic version for the `Enum.GetValues` method to loop through the `C# enum`.
+If you are using latest version of `.Net` , i.e., `.Net 5` and above you can use generic version for the `Enum.GetValues` method to enumerate the `C# enum`.

 ```csharp
 void loopEnum()